 Children's Theatre Class I

-*Child must be 6 on first day of class.
+*Child must be 6 years old by first day of class.

-Taking what these young ones already naturally do with their own ingenious imaginations, the kids will be put “on stage."
+Taking what these youngin's already naturally do, with their own ingenious imaginations, the kids will be put “on stage."
 They will use an array of home-made, home-found costumes and props.
 They'll create scenery and sets making favorite stories come to life!
 Our class fairytales will allow for unique diversions as in having four little piggies instead of the usual three.
-Improvised Mind-Island stories are a favorite - where the kids get to make up their own characters and situations to a narrative we create together.
+Improvised Mind-Island stories are a favorite!
+Mind Island is where the kids get to make up their own characters and situations to a narrative we create together.

-Presenting their self-written and/or self-illustrated book, after a visit to your home with our class(stuffed)pet, adds to conquering any stage-fright and boosting self-esteem.
+Presenting their self-written and/or self-illustrated book, after a visit of our class-stuffed-pet to your home, adds to conquering stage-fright and boosting self-esteem.

 No memorization is expected for this class.

-Throughout the year you should expect to be invited to our classroom for the occassional open-show.
+Throughout the year, expect to be invited to our classroom for the occassional open-show.

-MATERIAL FEE: $20 one time only, due first day of class CASH OR CHECK
+MATERIAL FEE: $20 one time fee per child - due first day of classes

 Children's Theatre Class II